7alva7/HiPixel/README.md

    - Streamlined interaction with drag-and-drop processing - images are processed automatically upon dropping
    - Batch processing support for handling multiple images simultaneously
    - URL Scheme support for third-party integration, enabling automation and workflow extensions
+   - Folder monitoring capability that automatically processes new images added to designated folders
    - Simplified interface focusing on the most commonly used features, making the upscaling process more straightforward

 HiPixel aims to complement Upscayl by offering an alternative approach focused on workflow efficiency and native macOS integration, while building upon Upscayl's excellent AI upscaling foundation.